IT-For-Starters/veeam-sac-script/README.md

 2. Open Powershell, ```Set-Location``` to your script file location, then run ```.\veeamsecurity.ps1```
 3. Run through the script.
 Wherever something needs to be changed, it will first warn you of the change and prompt for confirmation.
 Press Y to change, or H to halt that command.
 4. Once finished, it's a good idea to run it again and make sure it all comes back green.
 If you halt any commands previously, you will be prompted again for them.

+## Common Oopsies

+ - If you're using RDP to connect to your Veeam Server, disabling RDS (the first check) will kill RDP on your Veeam Server.
+This will kick you off the server and stop you from being able to reconnect remotely using RDP.
+The script warns you of this.